Ric Ocasek: The Cars

 Ocasek was a founding member of the Cars, recording numerous hit songs from 1978 to 1988.
 He played rhythm guitar and sang lead vocals for a majority of songs (bassist Benjamin Orr was lead vocalist on the remaining tracks).
 Ocasek was the oldest member of the band.
 After splitting writing duty with Orr in the 1970s, Ocasek became the principal songwriter of the band, and wrote nearly all of the Cars' material, sharing credit on only a few songs with bandmate Greg Hawkes as co-writer.
-In 2010, Ocasek reunited with the surviving original members of the Cars to record their first album in 24 years.
+In 2010, Ocasek reunited with the surviving original members of the Cars to record their first studio album in 24 years.
 The album, entitled Move Like This, was released on May 10, 2011.
 Not long after the album's release and its supporting tour, however, the Cars resumed their hiatus.
 The band reunited once again in April 2018 for a performance at the ceremony of their induction into the Rock and Roll Hall of Fame.
 Ocasek was inducted into the Rock and Roll Hall of Fame as a member of the Cars.

 Production

-During his time with the Cars, Ocasek developed a reputation as a producer, and took this role for many up-and-coming bands of differing genres including Bad Brains' Rock for Light and Guided by Voices' Do the Collapse.
-His other production credits include Weezer's Blue Album and Green Album (both multi-platinum), Suicide, Romeo Void, Hole, Bebe Buell, No Doubt, Nada Surf, American folk-punk band Black 47, Bad Religion, Johnny Bravo, D Generation, the Wannadies, Possum Dixon, Martin Rev, Jonathan Richman, and the 2006 album by the Pink Spiders titled Teenage Graffiti.
-He also produced a portion of the third Motion City Soundtrack album, Even If It Kills Me.
-In 2014, Ocasek produced Everything Will Be Alright in the End, the ninth studio album by Weezer and his third collaboration with the band, and For All My Sisters, the sixth album by the Cribs, which was the final album he produced.
+During his time with the Cars, Ocasek developed a reputation as a record producer, and took this role for many up-and-coming bands of differing genres such as Bad Brains' Rock for Light (1983).
+His other production credits include Weezer's Blue Album and Green Album (both multi-platinum), Suicide, Romeo Void, Hole, Bebe Buell, No Doubt, Nada Surf, American folk-punk band Black 47, Bad Religion, Johnny Bravo, D Generation, the Wannadies, Possum Dixon, Martin Rev, Jonathan Richman, and the Pink Spiders' second studio album Teenage Graffiti (2006).
+He also produced a portion of Motion City Soundtrack's third studio album, Even If It Kills Me (2007).
+In 2014, Ocasek produced Everything Will Be Alright in the End, the ninth studio album by Weezer and his third collaboration with the band, and For All My Sisters, the sixth studio album by the Cribs, which was the final album he produced.